Sword: Ceremonial use

 Swords are commonly worn as a ceremonial item by officers in many military and naval services throughout the world.
 Occasions to wear swords include any event in dress uniforms where the rank-and-file carry arms: parades, reviews, courts-martial, tattoos, and changes of command.
 They are also commonly worn for officers' weddings, and when wearing dress uniforms to church—although they are rarely actually worn in the church itself.

-In the British forces they are also worn for any appearance at Court.
-In the United States, every Naval officer at or above the rank of Lieutenant Commander is required to own a sword, which can be prescribed for any formal outdoor ceremonial occasion; they are normally worn for changes of command and parades.
-For some Navy parades, cutlasses are issued to Petty Officers and Chief Petty Officers.
+In the British forces, swords are also worn for any appearance at Court.
+In the United States, some Navy and Marine officers are required to own a sword, which can be prescribed for any formal outdoor ceremonial occasion.
+They are also worn by Non-Commissioned Officers in some circumstances.